 Quiz maker customer support – customer reactions

 Since we’ve started Riddle in 2014, we have received pretty good reactions from our customers for our support helping them make an online quiz.

 And it pays off in so many unexpected ways.
 Of course we try to avoid bugs, but we’ve found that being super-fast with honest answers often turns an angry customer into a massive fan.

-On the left I pasted a snapshot from a conversation with a customer today who ran into a bug on Riddle.
-True, we could not immediately help him as his bug required a new site release to fix.
-But getting back to him fast and acknowledging that we made a mistake is really all that matters.
+Below, I pasted a snapshot from a conversation with a customer today who ran into a bug on Riddle.
+Okay, first the bad news – we could not immediately help him as his bug required a new site release to fix.

 Really fast and personal customer support is doable, even when you have millions of customers.
 Don’t believe me?
 Check out this great piece on how American Airlines handles support by Marsha Collier.

-With LICEcap we can quickly record on screen video into an animated GIF, which is brilliant for explaining things to customers.
+With LICEcap we can quickly record on screen video into an animated GIF, which is brilliant for explaining our quiz creator features to customers.

 If someone asks: “How do I collect emails from quiz takers?”, all it takes is a few seconds of animated GIF recording to show the steps.
 You could probably do the same with a quick screen share, but we have found these tools always a bit difficult to set up for the customer.
 The image quality is sometimes rough, but the files tend to be very small and totally suitable for a quick show and tell.